2024-25 Ski Season Progress Report as of March 31, 2025

 Taos

 Northeast: No one opened during a warm October in New England or eastern Canada.
 November snowmaking was intermittent, so Nov.
 15 Killington opened 3%, Sunday River 2% and Whiteface opened 7% weekends.
 Some areas missed Thanksgiving openings with ongoing warm weather in November.
 The first week of December was colder with 1-3 feet of natural snow.
 Some trail counts declined during the second week with mixed precipitation.
 Northern Vermont had a good Christmas with clear weather after 1.5 - 2 feet of new snow, but conditions and open terrain degraded with rain Dec.
 29-31.
 January was consistently cold and often windy, with 6-8 feet of snow in Northern Vermont and 3 feet elsewhere.
 The bounty contiunued through the first half of February with 5 feet in Northern Vermont and 2-3 feet elsewhere.
 Second half of February snowfall was 3+ feet in Northern Vermont but with varied snow levels and increasing rain farther south.
-Percents open: Okemo 98%, Hunter 81%, Sunday River 97%, Sugarloaf 88%, Tremblant 99%, St. Anne 100%.
+The first week of march had heavy rain a slashed trail counts.
+By mid-March most trails were open but with spring conditions in warm weather.
+Trail counts declined later in March with rain and mixed precipitation.
+Percents open: Okemo 14%, Hunter 49%, Sunday River 62%, Sugarloaf 57%, Tremblant 88%, St. Anne 65%.

 Area